 At the far left is a soldier with a radio set lying on the ground.

-Belgium and France.
-It clearly shows an Enigma machine being used in
+through The Netherlands, Belgium and France.
+It clearly shows an Enigma machine

-the field.
-The machine is placed on a table with the operator sitting
+being used in the field. it is placed on a table with the operator sitting

-behind it and an officer standing at his side.
-At the back is the
+behind it and an officer at his side.
+Behind them is the communications vehicle.